University High School, Melbourne

-The University High School (abbreviated as UHS or Uni High) is a government-funded co-educational secondary day school.
-As of 2024, the school has over 1,900 students and the school is currently experiencing high demand for new enrolments.
+The University High School (abbreviated as UHS or Uni High) is an Australian government-funded and co-educational secondary day school in the suburb of Parkville, Victoria.
+As of 2024, the school has over 1,900 students and is experiencing high demand for new enrolments.
 As a result, the Victorian Department of Education only allows students inside the designated school zone to be admitted.

 History and tradition

-The University High School traces its origins to 1910 when it was established in Carlton as the University Practising School, linked to The University of Melbourne's teacher training program.
+The University High School traces its origins to 1910 when it was established in Carlton as the University Practising School, associated with The University of Melbourne's teacher training program.
 It initially occupied a refurbished primary school building on Lygon Street, Carlton, with the dual role of educating secondary students and training Diploma of Education candidates from the university.

-When World War One broke out in 1914, dozens of senior students and recent graduates volunteered to enlist, and a number of teachers also joined the armed forces.
-Sadly, a number of University High alumni lost their lives in the conflict and the school was deeply affected.
-Their memory is preserved within the Parkville campus foyer, where photographs of the fallen, honour plaques, and banners are displayed.
-By late 1929, the growing school moved to a new purpose-built campus, in Story Street, Parkville where it remains to this day.
-The historic main building (opened 1930) is now heritage-listed on the Victorian Heritage Register, reflecting the school’s longstanding presence in Melbourne’s educational landscape.
-During World War II, the school’s oval was requisitioned as a camp for United States Army troops, and students from MacRobertson Girls’ High School were temporarily accommodated at University High when their own school was also occupied by military personnel.
+When World War I broke out in 1914, dozens of senior students and recent graduates volunteered to enlist, and a number of teachers also joined the armed forces.

+By 1929, the school moved to a new purpose-built campus, in Story Street, Parkville, where it still is.
+The historic main building (opened 1930) is now heritage-listed on the Victorian Heritage Register.

+During World War II, the school's oval was requisitioned as a camp for United States Army troops, and students from MacRobertson Girls' High School were temporarily accommodated at University High when their own school was also occupied by military personnel.